Thursday, 6 July 2017

 The Royal Mile

-After lunch I walked up the Royal Mile to the Castle.
+After a convivial lunch with my colleagues (we were all having a laugh and Cheryl said to the others about me "She's always like this on the expeditions!" very fondly) I walked up the Royal Mile to the Castle.
 As it happens I saw a programme about geology just the other night, which described the hard volcanic plug on which Edinburgh Castle stands.
 This plug split an encroaching glacier many thousands of years ago, and forced it to deposit its debris behind it, resulting in what is called a "crag and tail" formation, looking a bit like a tadpole.
 So the Royal Mile sits on the ridge of the "tail" as it slopes gently down towards the Scottish Parliament building and Holyrood Palace.
 As I strolled backed down the hill after a reviving coffee, I mused on the ancient rocks beneath my feet.

 No comments: